Dimakar/mock-server/README.md

 ## Features

+- **Mock Endpoints**: Accept any HTTP request and return configurable responses
+- **Rule-based Responses**: Define custom rules for specific paths and methods
-- **Request Recording**: All requests to `/mock/**` are automatically recorded and saved to files
+- **Request Recording**: All requests are automatically recorded with full details
-- **Rule-based Responses**: Configure custom responses based on HTTP method and path patterns
-- **Web Dashboard**: Manage rules and view recorded requests through a web interface
+- **Persistent Storage**: Rules and requests are saved to JSON files
-- **REST API**: Full REST API for managing rules and viewing requests
+- **Web Dashboard**: User-friendly interface for managing rules and viewing requests
-- **CORS Support**: Cross-origin requests are supported
+- **Copy Request Body**: Copy any recorded request body to clipboard with one click
+- **Individual Request Management**: Delete specific requests as needed
 - **Request Delay**: Simulate network latency with configurable delays

 ## Quick Start